 What is an Allergy?

 An allergy is an overreaction of the immune system to an inappropriate stimulus.
 Some of the most common stimuli include dust, pollen, grass, pet dander, and mold.
 The immune system believes it is being invaded by a parasite rather than a harmless allergen in the environment.
 As a result of this, the immune system rallies its defenses to fight off the enemy.
-You do not have to suffer with your allergy symptoms in Rita Ranch on your own!
+You do not have to suffer with your allergy symptoms on your own!
+If you call southern Arizona home, including Vail, Rita Ranch, Tucson, Sierra Vista, or surrounding areas, get in touch with us today.

 The list of possible allergy symptoms in Rita Ranch is longer than you might think.
 Primary signs of allergies include: